 A 2011 study, “Understanding People in Places,” conducted by Colorado State University for WDFW concluded that Washington residents generally found natural recolonization of the state by wolves to be acceptable (74.5%).
 However, residents in rural counties where wolves would most likely re-populate were less accepting than those in urban centers (see Map 4).

-As of August 2012, WDFW had confirmed eight wolf packs in Washington state – up from five the year before.
+As of March 2013, WDFW had confirmed ten wolf packs in Washington state.
 See the Washington Wolf Pack Website for current information about documented wolf packs.Identifying the number of known wolf packs is an ongoing process.
 Packs are documented by trapping, radio-collaring, ear-tagging, or through photos from motion-triggered monitoring cameras placed in anticipated wolf locations. .
 When wolves are captured, hair or tissue samples are taken for DNA testing to learn their relationship with other wolves in the west and sometimes to confirm if the animals are pure wild wolves (and not wolf-dog hybrids).
 Captured animals are always released in the area of capture.

 Two or more wolves traveling together can constitute a “pack,” but a pack typically consists of five to 10, including the alpha male and female.
 The rest of the pack may consist of pups from the current year and a few offspring from the past year or two that are subordinate to the breeding adults.
 Packs can be substantially larger in size (up to 20 or more wolves) in locations with abundant prey.